 Together with our strategic partners and Cancer Australia, we formed the Australian Pancreatic Cancer Alliance, a collaborative voice raising awareness of pancreatic cancer in Australia with a long-term view of increasing donor funds to support research.

 And then, we truly took our message global, joining 54 organisations from around the world in Orlando, Florida to launch the World Pancreatic Cancer Coalition.
-Currently, #PurpleOurWorld sits on the World Pancreatic Cancer Day Committee, helping to organise and coordinate the global approach to pancreatic cancer awareness.
+Currently, Jess from #PurpleOurWorld Chairs the World Pancreatic Cancer Day Committee, leading the committee that organises and coordinates the global approach to pancreatic cancer awareness.